Rightpoint/UniversalAdapter/README.md

 This library comes with two main adapter classes: `UniversalAdapter` and `ListBasedAdapter`.

-`UniversalAdapter` is an almost identical mirror to `BaseAdapter` while not relying on subclassing it.
+`UniversalAdapter` is similar to `BaseAdapter` while not relying on subclassing it.

-`ListBasedAdapter` supports a `List` of items and manages observability and content changes for you.
+`ListBasedAdapter` supports a `List` of items. _Note: use ObservableListWrapper to pass changes from this list to this adapter automatically!_

 To define an adapter: